Research Support Fund

 - transfer knowledge from academia to private, public and not-for-profit sectors.

-The Research Support Fund program is replacing the Indirect Costs Program (ICP), beginning in the 2015-16 fiscal year.
+The Research Support Fund program replaced the Indirect Costs Program (ICP), at the start of the 2015-16 fiscal year.
 The ICP was introduced by the Government of Canada in 2003 to assist Canadian universities and colleges with an annual grant to pay for a portion of their indirect costs of research.